jeremytammik/RevitLookup/Contributing.md

    You only need to do this once on your machine.

-2. **Navigate to the project directory**.
+2. **Navigate to the solution directory**.
 Open a terminal / command prompt and navigate to RevitLookup root directory.
 3. **Run the build**.
 Once you have navigated to your solution directory, you can run the NUKE build by calling:

    Compile: